egeloen/IvoryGoogleMapBundle/Resources/doc/usage/services/geocoder.md

 ### Geocoder results

 A geolocated request can return many results.
-The geocoder response wraps an array of ``Ivory\GoogleMapBundle\Model\Services\GeocoderResult``.
+The geocoder response wraps an array of ``Ivory\GoogleMapBundle\Model\Services\Geocoding\GeocoderResult``.

 ``` php
 <?php